VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 - Recyclable materials (these go in recycle bins!)

-# <a name='opening-ceremony'></a>Opening Ceremony
+# Opening Ceremony

-Opening ceremony will be held at Langford Auditorium.
+Opening ceremony will be held at [Langford Auditorium](https://goo.gl/maps/JXk7dR27UZ22).
 You’ll hear from our sponsors and get all of the logistics for the weekend.
 We’ll cover what a hackathon is, how to get the most out of your weekend, prizes, mentors, and hardware.
 By the end of the opening ceremony, you’ll have everything you need to get hacking!

-# <a name='closing-ceremony'></a>Closing Ceremony
+# Closing Ceremony

-Closing ceremony will be held in the Student Life Center.
+Closing ceremony will be held in the [Student Life Center](https://goo.gl/maps/UcyMJyN4VDF2).
 The top five teams will present their projects at this time, and all prizes will be awarded.
 Buses will leave immediately following the ceremony.

-# <a name='prizes'></a>Prizes
+# Prizes

 Pro-Grammy (best overall) and Rising Star (best overall runner up) will be selected from the top five projects, which will be presented during closing ceremony.
 Each team member for all awards will receive a prize, unless otherwise noted.
 Here are our prize categories: